Safety Over Politeness: When Being ‘Nice’ Could Put You at Risk

 Reclaiming Your Right to Say No

-To prioritize your safety, it’s essential to unlearn the conditioning that equates politeness with goodness.
+To embrace safety over politeness, it’s essential to unlearn the conditioning that equates politeness with goodness.
 Here’s how you can start:

 1. Trust Your Instincts